BrunnerLivio/articles/articles/advanced-nestjs-dynamic-providers/article.md

 import { Inject } from '@nestjs/common';

+export const prefixesForLoggers: string[] = new Array<string>();

 export function Logger(prefix: string = '') {
-  if (!LoggerModule.prefixesForLoggers.includes(prefix)) {
+  if (!prefixesForLoggers.includes(prefix)) {
-    LoggerModule.prefixesForLoggers.push(prefix);
+    prefixesForLoggers.push(prefix);
   }
   return Inject(`LoggerService${prefix}`);
 }
 ```

 You can think of `@Logger('AppService')` as nothing more than an alias for `@Inject('LoggerServiceAppService')`.
+The only special thing we have added is the `prefixesForLoggers` array.
+We will make use of this array later.
+This array just stores all the prefixes we are going to need.

 But wait, our Nest application does not know anything about a `LoggerServiceAppService` token.
-So let's create this token using dynamic providers from our `prefixesForLoggers` array.
+So let's create this token using dynamic providers and our newly created `prefixesForLoggers` array.

 ## Dynamic providers